apiraino/apiraino.github.io/_posts/2019-08-17-rust-integration-tests-and-ci.md

 [mitm](https://github.com/mitmproxy/mitmproxy) is my proxy of choice when I need to inspect traffic, easy enough to get things done quickly.

 `mitm` can be quickly scripted to have all sorts of funny things happening!
-In my casew I just want the request to be intercepted and a static JSON response returned.
+In my case I just want the request to be intercepted and a static JSON response returned.
 This can be accomplished with 10 lines of python:

 ``` python
 from mitmproxy import http